ceskyDJ/CustomCobbleGen/README.md

 - **customcobblegen.reload** - use /ccgreload (or /ccgr) command
 - **customcobblegen.*** - all permissions of this plugin

+## Compatibility
+Custom Cobble Gen is compatible with these plugins:
+- Multiverse-Core - prefered multi world plugin
+- CustomOreGen - another cobble stone generator modifier.
+This plugin automatically disable it in world where is used Custom Cobble Gen. Custom Cobble Gen is primary for specific worlds like nether and end.
+In this type of worlds CustomOreGen doesn't work at all.
+Its disabling is just in case.

 ## Default configuration
 ```YAML
 # Allow using debug dumps.
 It's not recommended on production servers.